Osteopath for Sciatic Nerve Pain

 Is Heat or Ice better for Sciatica?

 We suggest heat.
-Acute inflammation is a normal process; therefore, we want to encourage further blood flow to the region to aid and encourage the inflammatory processes.
+Acute inflammation is a normal process; therefore, we want to encourage further blood flow to the region to aid and promote the inflammatory processes.
 In other words, we want to work with the body to optimise healing.
-Ice feels good short-term as it reduces the inflammatory process, but doesn’t address the cause of the problem.
-So, for us, we believe this isn’t the best long-term solution.
+Ice feels good short-term as it reduces the inflammatory process but doesn’t address the cause of the problem.
+So, for us, this isn’t the best long-term solution.

 Why Choose Wellthy Clinic?